 In 1994, Chief Carnes took a medical retirement and Lt.
 Jay Petrash was named interim police chief.
 After a 14-month search, Gary Buchanan was hired as the police chief.
 Buchanan was formerly the chief of police in Ft.
 Stockton, TX, and had served on the Austin Police Department for 17 years before leaving for Ft.
 Stockton.
 Chief Buchanan brought in Lt.
 Kenneth Maxwell to command the Narcotics Task Force.
 Maxwell is a retired member of the Texas Department of Public Safety and served with them for 27 years in the Highway Patrol and Narcotics divisions.
 In December 2003, the City Council approved the formation of the Brenham Emergency Communications Department under the direction of Maxwell.
 At that time, Chief Buchanan restructured the department, naming Petrash as Assistant Chief and creating two lieutenant positions.

 Chief Buchanan also brought with him a vision of where the Brenham Police Department should be and has worked to move the department towards that vision.
-He developed and implemented training on leadership skills, ethics and process thinking.
+He developed and implemented training on leadership skills, ethics, and process thinking.
 Programs established under former chiefs were re-evaluated and updated to include both Chief Buchanan's vision and community input.
 Under Buchanan's direction, the department centralized communications and dispatched public safety communications for all emergency service agencies within Brenham and Washington County.
-The department computerized its record keeping and Computer Aided Dispatching (CAD) in 1990, but Chief Buchanan took it one step further by installing a joint computer system between the police department and Washington County Sheriff's Office.
+The department computerized its record-keeping and Computer-Aided Dispatching (CAD) in 1990, but Chief Buchanan took it one step further by installing a joint computer system between the police department and Washington County Sheriff's Office.
 Buchanan obtained a federal grant for a school resource officer who has placed in the Brenham Independent School District.
 That division has now grown to include a sergeant and two officers.
 The Citizens Police Academy was reformatted and a Citizens on Patrol (COP) program implemented.
-Motorcycle and Bike patrol divisions were initiated and the department grew to a force of 29 commissioned officers, 10 communications personnel and three clerical positions.
+Motorcycle and Bike patrol divisions were initiated and the department grew to a force of 29 commissioned officers, 10 communications personnel, and three clerical positions.

 Buchanan retired from the department in 2005.
 Assistant Chief Jay Petrash again stepped up as interim chief, serving for a period of nine months while the City sought a new chief.
 In January 2006, Glen Fowler was hired as the chief.
 During his tenure plans for a new police station were designed, with groundbreaking ceremonies held in November of 2008.
 The department also implemented mobile computers for all patrol vehicles and patrol rifles for all officers of the department.
 In December, Fowler announced he was accepting a position with the Allen Police Department and Petrash again took over as interim chief from December 2008-June 2009.
-During this period, Interim Chief Petrash, officers, and staff maintained the construction schedule of the new police building, Upgraded all mobile data terminals in patrol units, worked with CPA regarding implantation of new K9 unit, applied and received federal grants in conjunction with emergency management for new 700mhz multi-county radio system, and revitalized S.T.E.P. enforcement program.
+During this period, Interim Chief Petrash, officers, and staff maintained the construction schedule of the new police building, Upgraded all mobile data terminals in patrol units, worked with CPA regarding the implantation of the new K9 unit, applied and received federal grants in conjunction with emergency management for new 700mhz multi-county radio system, and revitalized S.T.E.P. enforcement program.

 In June 2009 Rex Phelps was hired as chief.
 Chief Rex Phelps was formally from the Forest Hills Police Department.
 Since his tenure as Chief of Police, the department has finalized construction of the new police building, continued implementation of the K9 program, gained funding for three additional police officers, and through the reorganization of city departments, Animal Control, Animal Shelter, and health and Safety Code Enforcement were placed under his command and authority.